CroBiAd/DuWTill/YourDB/README.md

    * *chr*	- chromosome of the sequence containing the mutation
    * *flankStart*	- start of a flanking sequence
    * *flankEnd* - end of a flanking sequence
-   * *assemblyID* - optional, we kept original naming from Svevo and Kronos assemblies
+   * *assemblyID* - optional, we kept original naming from the Svevo and Kronos assemblies
 2. **YourDB** is a simple console application which is better to run from within Visual Studio.
-Copy csv file described above into `DuWTill\App_Data` folder and set command line arguments and working directory on `YourDB->Properties->Debug` page, if required:
+Copy the csv file described above into the `DuWTill\App_Data` folder and set the command line arguments and working directory on the `YourDB->Properties->Debug` page, if required:

    ![alt text](debug.png "Command line arguments on Debug page")